ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 * Instructor gender

 (Note that in general, we cannot use the coefficient to compare the effect of features that have a different range.
 Both ethnicity and gender are represented by binary one hot-encoded variables.)

-Edit this cell and write your answer below the line.

 ----